 ZTE cloud core network realizes the hardware-software decoupling by the virtualization of various functions of the core network elements.
-Specifically speaking, software modules are no longer associated with dedicated hardware, but loaded and run on the virtual machines/containers.
+Specifically speaking, software modules are no longer associated with dedicated hardware, but loaded and able to run on the virtual machines/containers.

 After the virtualization of core network functions, the network element capacity and the network type can be deployed flexibly and adjusted dynamically according to diversified needs, so as to improve the network flexibility and agility.
 In order to further improve the performance of virtual network's media interface, the media interface forwarding function has been departed, and SDN switches are used to realize the high-effective forwarding of the media stream and the nearest distributed deployment of the forwarding function.